Kapichira Hydroelectric Power Station: Overview

 Each unit operates at a nominal head of 54 m and discharge of 67 m3/s.
 The power station was built in two phases, with the first phase completed in 2000.
-The second phase with the same capacity of 64 MW as the first phase, was completed in 2014 and was commissioned on 31 January 2018.
+The second phase with the same capacity of 64 MW as the first phase, was completed in 2014 and commissioned on 31 January 2018.

 Construction

 The first phase of the power station was built with funds borrowed from several international development partners, including KfW, the European Investment Bank, the Commonwealth Development Corporation, the World Bank, and the Netherlands Development Finance Company.
 The development partners jointly loaned US$131.1 million and the government of Malawi invested US$21.9 million, for a total of US$153 million.
-The second phase was contracted to China Gezhouba Group Corporation (CGGC) and included the installation of two new turbines, each of capacity generation of 32 megawatts.
+The second phase was contracted to China Gezhouba Group Corporation (CGGC) and included the installation of two new turbines, each with a 32-megawatt generation capacity.
 Work was completed in January 2014.